 To help you investigate these issues, make sure to engage your network administrators who will have the knowledge required to understand what is happening.

-Understand the topology of the network: what network devices do the traffic hop through before being handed off to the public internet: NAT, firewalls, proxies and so on.
-Get logs from these devices during impacted runs, and log from the outermost network device attesting that the traffic to *.servicebus.windows.net is handed off to the public internet.
+Understand the topology of the network: what network devices does the traffic hop through before being handed off to the public internet: NAT, firewalls, proxies and so on.
+Get logs from these devices during impacted runs, and logs from the outermost network device attesting that the traffic to *.servicebus.windows.net is handed off to the public internet.

 Get WCF logs from UI flow service.
 For more information, see the Enable WCF tracing section below.